 It’s your journey.
-You gain the most from the Duke of Ed NSW Award when we help you develop the skills to make good decisions.
+You gain the most from the Duke of Edinburgh NSW Award when we help you develop the skills to make good decisions.
 You will not find our supervisors out the front leading you from campsite to campsite.
 They will encourage, nurture and instruct you from the back, ensuring no-one is left behind.
 You’ll take responsibility and make decisions for yourself.

 For all Duke of Edinburgh’s Award journeys, you will have a minimum of one supervisor for every twelve participants ie 1:12, with a maximum group size of 12 (this may change to 24 in exceptional circumstances, ie 2:24).

 This group will be divided into smaller ‘map groups’ of between four and seven people to meet Duke of Ed requirements.
 These ‘map groups’ work as a team and share responsibilities as required by The Award.

 This gives you the opportunity to:

 - work with your team, problem solve and make decisions together